 You decide who is in your space

-Similarly, if you want to invite friends over in non-pandemic times, there is nobody else you have to consider or make aware.
+Similarly on the other end of the scale, when you want to invite friends or family over, there is nobody else you have to consider or make aware.
 This was never a problem for me at University, since we were all happy for others' friends to stay at ours for the weekend.
 But it is a good feeling to know that nobody else's opinion can cause any conflict in your weekend plans.

 You have to do all of the chores - even putting out the bins